-In this Sig Sauer ROMEO 7 VS ROMEO 5 comparison guide, let's check out their specs on how they feel overall on different rifle setups
+In this Sig Sauer ROMEO 7 VS ROMEO 5 comparison guide, let's check out their specs, sizes, reticle, mount and how they feel overall on different rifle setups.

-Sig ROMEO 5 is the budget clone version of an Aimpoint Micro and the Sig Sauer ROMEO 7 is like the budget clone of Aimpoint COMP4.
+The Sig ROMEO 5 is the budget clone version of an Aimpoint Micro style red dot sight, and the Sig Sauer ROMEO 7 is like the budget clone of Aimpoint COMP4.

 Field Of View

 The field of view is similar, but the ROMEO 5 is much better for maximum situation awareness, which the optic POV has less optic frame view obstruction.
 It's a great choice on many carbines and subguns,

-The ROMEO 7's brightness adjustment is a user friendly design, but it kind blocks the user's situational awareness a little.
+The Sig Sauer ROMEO 7's red dot brightness adjustment is a user friendly design, but it blocks the user's situational awareness a little on the right side.

-If you aim with one eye open, the ROMEO 5 may be a better option without the size of the optic blocking your view.
+If you aim with one eye open, the ROMEO 5 is a better option.

 Both optics has slight tint, but they are not so distracting that obscures the target.
 In low light situations, having a light to positively identify target is recommended.

-What we like about the ROMEO 7 is the brightness adjustment dial is easy to turn, and it faces the user.
-The adjustment dial provides rock solid detent feedback in cold weather or when wearing gloves.
+What we like about the Sig Sauer ROMEO 7 is the brightness adjustment dial is easy to turn, and it faces the user.
+The adjustment dial provides rock solid detent feedback to work well in cold weather or anytime when wearing thick gloves.